DanielRenard/Module5Lab4/README.md

 # Module 5 Lab 4

+Use the Express App template in Exercise4/m5lab4_expressapp from Google Drive.
+The friendRoutes.js file details 4 tasks to give more understanding on setting up different types of requests via routes:

 ## Part 1:
 Add support to the 'filter' endpoint for a new query parameter 'letter' which filters friends by starting letter
 ## Part 2: